Condominium Insurance Coverage Video Guide

 How Does Condo Insurance Work?

 When in doubt, be sure to consult with your insurance agent.
-If you work with an independent agent in the Trusted Choice network, your agent will advocate for you and assist you with the claims process.
+If you work with an independent agent in our network, your agent will advocate for you and assist you with the claims process.

 Why Is Condo Insurance Important?

 Condo association coverage will only cover the exterior of the condominium.
 For the interior and for your possessions, condo insurance will cover potential losses, such as theft or damage from fire.